r/Quibble Growth Analytics

 Team contribution at a glance

-How much of the subreddit's total engagement came from the 6-account team.
+How much of May's public subreddit engagement came from the 9-account team list.

 Total Upvotes